Addiction To Adderall

 Some drugs commonly combined with Adderall include:

-The chance of getting alcohol poisoning is higher for people taking Adderall.
+The chance of getting alcohol poisoning is higher for people who drink while taking Adderall.
 This is because the alertness Adderall produces can mask the effects of severe alcohol intoxication.
 Someone on Adderall might not realize how much they have drunk and end up with alcohol poisoning.

 Adderall Addiction And Abuse Statistics